datarevenue-berlin/OpenMLOps/README.md

 chosen to ease user experience of conducting machine learning experiments and deploying machine learning models.

+We also provide a [step by step set-up guide](./tutorials/set-up-open-source-production-mlops-architecture-aws.md) and some other [getting started tutorials](./tutorials)

 In this repository, we provide these applications as Terraform modules with which the user will be able to install them into a Kubernetes cluster.
 The tools we provide are the following: